-Some words in our language are used far too much.
+Some words in our language are used far too frequently.

 That's a nice dress.